-Are you looking for some finger foods to put out this Thanksgiving, Christmas, or beyond?
+Are you looking for some finger foods to put out this Thanksgiving, Christmas, or New Year's Eve?
 These roasted mixed nuts are the perfect choice.

 Looking for fresh herbs like rosemary in the winter?
 My local grocery store sells small packages of fresh herbs in the produce department.